openvar/vv_hgvs/doc/quick_start.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-When two sequences have alignments available in , a variant may be "projected" from one sequence to the other.  ``hgvs`` supports projecting variants
+When two sequences have alignments available in , a variant may be "projected" from one sequence to the other.  ``vvhgvs`` supports projecting variants

   * from g to c, n
   * from c to g, n, p
   * from n to c, g

-The :class:`hgvs.assemblymapper.AssemblyMapper` class provides a high-level interface to variant projection. :mod:`hgvs.easy` initializes AssemblyMapper instances for GRCh37 and GRCh37 as ``am37`` and ``am38`` respectively.
+The :class:`vvhgvs.assemblymapper.AssemblyMapper` class provides a high-level interface to variant projection. :mod:`vvhgvs.easy` initializes AssemblyMapper instances for GRCh37 and GRCh37 as ``am37`` and ``am38`` respectively.
 For example::